chloro-pn/pnmatrix/README.md

 cmake ..
 make
 ```
-Then you can find executalbes in folder build/bin.
+Then you can find executables in folder build/bin.
 Try to execute them:)
 ```
 cd bin
 ./pnmatrix_example